 2 teaspoons Dijon mustard

-Thinly slice cucumbers, toss with 2 teaspoons of salt then add to a colander set over the sink or bowl.
+Thinly slice cucumbers, toss with two teaspoons of salt, then add to a colander set over the sink or bowl.
 Let sit for 30 minutes.

-In a large bowl, whisk together 2 teaspoons of sugar, vinegar, and mustard.
-Taste then add the additional teaspoon of sugar if needed.
-Add cucumbers and red onion then toss.
+In a large bowl, whisk together two teaspoons of sugar, vinegar, and mustard.
+Taste, then add the additional teaspoon of sugar if needed.
+Add cucumbers, and red onion, then toss.
 Refrigerate salad at least 1 hour and up to a day before serving.

-Seedless cucumbers: You will often find seedless cucumbers sold wrapped in plastic.
-They have a thinner skin and are a little sweeter than regular cucumbers.
-Other names include English cucumber and hot house cucumber.
-If you cannot find these, buy regular cucumbers, but use a spoon to scoop out the seeds before slicing.
+- Seedless cucumbers: You will often find seedless cucumbers sold wrapped in plastic.
+They have thinner skin and are a little sweeter than regular cucumbers.
+Other names include English cucumber and hothouse cucumber.
+If you cannot find them, use regular cucumbers and use a spoon to scoop out the seeds before slicing.
 If the cucumbers have thicker, waxy peel, we recommend peeling all or some of it away.

 If you make this recipe, snap a photo and hashtag it #inspiredtaste — We love to see your creations on Instagram and Facebook!
 Find us: @inspiredtaste